 1 1/2 teaspoons of freshly grated nutmeg

-olive oil for brushing on the grill rack, Colavita preferred
+2-3 tablespoons of vegetable oil for brushing on the grill rack

 Combine the mayonnaise, apple cider vinegar and salt in a medium bowl and stir until well blended.
-Add the cole slaw mix and craisins and mix well.
-Cover and refrigerate.
+Add the coleslaw mix, cranberries and drizzle the maple syrup on top.
+Mix well, cover and refrigerate.

-In a medium bowl, toss the onion rings with the maple syrup, cover and refrigerate.
+In a medium bowl, toss the onion rings with the thyme, cover and refrigerate.

 Pre-heat a gas grill to medium-high heat.

 Heat a medium, heavy nonstick fire-proof skillet on the grill.
 Melt the teaspoon of butter and add the chopped walnuts.
 Toast the walnuts until golden and fragrant; set aside.
 Keep grill set at medium-high heat.
-Melt 2 tablespoons of butter, add the thyme and heat for about 1 minute.
-Add the maple syrup coated onion rings and cook about 15-20 minutes over medium heat until all liquid is evaporated.
+Melt 2 tablespoons of butter, add the thyme coated onion rings and cook about 15-20 minutes over medium heat until all liquid is evaporated.
 Remove from heat and wrap in aluminum foil to keep warm.

 Melt the final 2 tablespoons of butter in the skillet.
 Brush on the cut sides of the buns, dust with the freshly grated nutmeg and set aside.

-Brush grill grates with the olive oil.
+Brush grill grates with the vegetable oil.
 Place patties on grill and cook, turning once, until done to preference, 5 to 7 minutes on each side for medium.
-During the last 2 minutes of grilling, top the burgers with the smoked cheddar cheese.
+During the last 2 minutes of grilling, top the burgers with divided portions the cheddar cheese.
 Place the bun sections cut side down on the outer edges of the grill until lightly toasted.

 Add the toasted walnuts to the coleslaw and toss to combine.

-To assemble the burgers, divide the coleslaw mixture into 6 portions.
-On each bun bottom, place the coleslaw mixture, a cheese topped patty and divided portions of the maple syrup and thyme onions.
-Cover with the bun top, slice burger in half and serve.
+To assemble the burgers, place equal servings of the coleslaw mixture on each bun bottom followed by a cheese topped patty and divided portions of the thyme flavored onions.
+Cover with a bun top, slice burger in half and serve.